-Living away from the home country, I didn’t need to take a decision whether my children are going to be raised multilingual, it is just meant to be so.
+Living away from the home country, I didn’t need to take a decision on whether my children are going to be raised multilingual, it is just meant to be so.

-At home we speak Russian, Ukrainian with some friends, English with non-Russian/ Ukrainian speakers.
+At home, we speak Russian, Ukrainian with some friends, English with non-Russian/ Ukrainian speakers.
 Apart from Russian, Ukrainian and English, I also speak German and Polish, I’ve learned Spanish, French, Italian and Chinese which are now put on hold to give room for Dutch.
 The plan is to bring at least 3 languages to our child: Russian as a language to speak with the family, English is a must have and, as we live in the Netherlands, Dutch is going to be learned as well.
 Hopefully, Ukrainian too.
 And maybe other languages too.

 But how?
 And where to start?